radiodee1/ascii-corpus/txt/test.txt.md

 ### Output:
 ```

 The example should lead the model to reply with 4.
-Since so few correct answers were found with the 'large prompt' examples, we consider them a failure.
+Since so few correct answers were found with the 'large-prompt' examples, we consider them a failure.
 Possibly if we used a different separator character the results would be better.
 These examples are easily read by people and apparently not easily read by this computer model.

+## Conclusions:

+In some of the examples the model seems to count, and in some it seems unable.
+I feel the model cannot count, but recognizes groups of characters together and associates them with a simple number.
+Others might disagree, but I think that the knowlege of an array that contains two items is hard-coded into the model, and that it cannot count to two.